datamade/how-to/docker/local-development.md

     container_name: <YOUR_APP>
     restart: always
     build: .
+    # Allow container to be attached to, e.g., to access the pdb shell
+    stdin_open: true
+    tty: true
     ports:
       # Map ports on your computer to ports on your container.
 This allows you,
       # e.g., to visit your containerized application in a browser on your